mcgarryteresa39-stack/financial-transactions-analysis/README.md

 ![Screenshot1](/images/Transaction%20by%20Cards.png)

-**This line chart shows total yearly spending across all bank card brands from 2010 to 2018, segmented by card type and gender.
-Color indicates card brand, and each mark is labeled with the number of cards and total spend.
-Filters include Female and Male genders, all card brands and types, and a full range of transaction amounts.**
+**This line chart shows total yearly spending across all bank card brands from 2010 to 2018.
+Spending rose steadily from 2010 to 2013, plateaued at around 60 million through 2017, and then declined sharply in 2018.**

 ![Screenshot1](/images/Yearly%20Spend%20on%20all%20bank's%20cards.png)

-**This analysis highlights yearly spending trends across all bank card brands from 2010 to 2018.
-Spending rose steadily from 2010 to 2013, plateaued at around 60 million through 2017, and then declined sharply in 2018.
-The accompanying table summarizes key median financial and demographic metrics, including age (44), retirement age (66), total debt ($58,251), yearly income ($40,744.50), PCI statistic ($20,581), credit score (712), number of cards (3), and credit limit ($12,592.50).**
+**This analysis summarises key median financial and demographic metrics, including age (44), retirement age (66), total debt ($58,251), yearly income ($40,744.50), PCI statistic ($20,581), credit score (712), number of cards (3), and credit limit ($12,592.50).**

 ![Screenshot1](/images/Descriptive%20Statistics.png)